jhqiu21/Notes/README.md

-# Notes of Lectures in NUS
+# Notes and Cheatsheet

+This is a repo of notes and cheatsheet of courses I took in NUS.